-There are many international efforts to modernizing the current aging power grid towards an efficient grid known as “smart grid” (SG).
-To implement SG, many sensors are attached to different points of the power grid infrastructure.
+Smart grid (SG) aims at modernizing the current power grid which can better manage the electricity through the grid and react to the system faults quicker.
+To realize this goal, many sensors are attached to different points of the power grid infrastructure.
 These sensors collect data and can be used for controlling, protecting, and monitoring the status of the grid by receiving comands from the utility control center.
-Hence, communication is a keypoint in realizing smart grid.
-With the recent advances in wireless technologies, there is a preference to use new standards for the communication in SG.
+Hence, a two-way communication infrastructure seen to be required for smart grid realization.

 The project objective is to design and manufacture ultrasonic sensors capable of operating at temperatures up to 800 oC.
 Such transducers can be affixed to hot piping systems and pressure vessels in petrochemical plants, electrical power generating stations, and manufacturing plants.
 These sensors can then provide continuous information to the plant operator regarding the onset of cracks or corrosion in the pipe wall.
 In addition information related to fluids flowing in the pipe can also be gathered, such as flow rate, fluid temperature, turbulence.